ska-telescope/ska-osd/docs/src/api/osd/guide.rst

 5. Scenarios

-    1. If no parameters are provided to the API then latest version with cycle id is fetched from ``cycle_gitlab_release_version_mapping.json`` file.
+    1. If no parameters are provided to the API then it should return error message for required ``cycle_id`` or ``capabilities``.

     2. Calling API with only one parameter cycle_id and no other parameter.
 First it will check if the cycle id is valid or not, and will fetch latest version stored in the ``cycle_gitlab_release_version_mapping.json`` file.

-    3. If source is not provided in the API call, the default is set to file.
-API will fetch data from file. other option is car and gitlab.
+    3. If source is not provided in the API call, the default is set to car.
+API will fetch data from car. other option is file and gitlab.
        If ``source`` is 'gitlab' and ``gitlab_branch`` is 'main' then it will fetch data from main branch.
        If ``source`` is 'car' then API will fetch data from Car Gitlab repo.